Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Trust your employees to complete the work you’ve assigned them, and consider using project management software and workflow automation solutions to boost efficiency.

-The management team should continue gathering specifically for forward-looking meetings.
-This way, even when the day-to-day workflow is hectic and the demand to follow up on incomplete tasks is great, decision-makers can carve out time to think about where the business should go and how they will take it there.
+The management team should continue meeting specifically for forward-looking discussions.
+Even when day-to-day operations are hectic and the pressure to follow up on incomplete tasks is high, decision-makers need dedicated time to think about where the business is headed and how they plan to get there.

 TipBottom line

-To minimize risk while upscaling your business, identify barriers to growth, gain a keen understanding of your customers, and use big data to make better decisions for your organization.
+To minimize risk while scaling your business, identify barriers to growth, gain a keen understanding of your customers, and use big data to make better decisions for your organization.

 1. Schedule weekly strategic planning sessions separate from operational meetings.

-2. Allocate at least 30% of leadership time to future planning activities.
+2. Allocate at least 30 percent of leadership time to future planning activities.

 3. Establish clear delegation protocols and accountability measures.